linuxerwang/docular/README.md

 ## Start docular

-When docular is running, it needs certain files which are normally put into folder /usr/share/docular.
-If they are not there, copy them there.
+When docular is running, it needs certain files (webstatic) which are normally put into folder /usr/share/docular.
+If you did not install through the deb package and they are not copied, copy them there.

 Great, now that you have docular installed, let's start it to serve your documents (suppose your documents are put into ~/mydocs):